fancyfinn9/mtanvil/README.md

 You can find the comprehensive mtanvil docs [here](https://github.com/fancyfinn9/mtanvil/wiki).

-Please open an issue if you find that something has not been documented properly!
+Please do open an issue if you find that something has not been documented properly.